Sripurusha

-Sripurusha was a Western Ganga Dynasty king who ruled from 726 - 788 CE.
+Sripurusha (also known by titles such as Muttarasa, Rajakesari, Bhimakopa, and Ranabhajana) was a powerful king of the Western Ganga Dynasty king who ruled from 726 – 788 CE.
 According to the Javali inscription Sripurusha ruled for 62 years.
-He had marital relations with the Badami Chalukyas and used titles such as Muttarasa, Rajakesari, Bhimakopa and Ranabhajana.
-An able warrior and a scholar, he authored the Sanskrit work Gajasastra.
-He is known to have undertaken significant irrigation projects such as the construction of a dam (Katta).
+He had marital relations with the Badami Chalukyas. and An able warrior and a scholar, he authored the Sanskrit work Gajasastra.
+He is known to have undertaken significant irrigation projects such as the construction of a dam (Katta). and He is also celebrated for both military achievements and Jain patronage.